 Recently, Dropbox reiterated an issue that many people have slammed the hybrid model — promotions and benefits might not be awarded on an equal basis.
 As Dropbox’s statement said,

 “Hybrid approaches may also perpetuate two different employee experiences that could result in barriers to inclusion and inequities with respect to performance or career trajectory.”

 A study on this topic is also in full support of the idea that office workers are more likely to be promoted.
-According to a survey by Gartner, 64% of managers are more likely to give office-based workers a pay raise than remote workers as they believe that office worker perform better than workers in a WFH setting.
+According to a survey by Gartner, 64% of managers are more likely to give office-based workers a pay raise than remote workers.
+The reason is they believe that office workers perform better than workers in a WFH setting.

 It is the need of the hour that organizations should invest in training managers to avoid biases against remote workers during performance reviews.